 Direct messages have evolved and changed over the years, which is especially true for brands.
 The way you interreact with your clients is important for troubleshooting issues and handling problems at multiple locations of your business.

 Direct messages (DM) allow you to privately chat with someone one on one.
 If a customer has a question, they can ask via a DM.
-There is no character limit on DMs anymore, which gives you the freedom to explain and help in as many characters as you need.
+There is no character limit on DMs, which gives you the freedom to explain and help in as many characters as you need.

-DMs are changing and adding a new feature.
-According to a report by Tech Crunch, if a customer has an issue, he or she can share their location with the business.
+DMs also include location services. if a customer has an issue, he or she can share their location with the business.
 The customer can reference a location even if they’re not physically there – which would be helpful in the case of making reservations or placing a to-go order at a restaurant, for instance, the article said.

 Even if you do not run a restaurant or takeout business, the use of the location tool may be helpful when learning of outages, issues at the certain location or other location-based issues that need to be solved.

-The feature is also available through Twitter’s Direct Messages API, currently in private beta, and is powered by Foursquare’s location data, according to Tech Crunch.
+The feature is also available through Twitter’s Direct Messages API, currently in private beta, and is powered by Foursquare’s location data.

 Photos, gifs and polls